clr2of8/AtomicRunner/README.md

 ## Create the initial schedule

 An example schedule is provided in this repo (AtomicRunnerSchedule.csv) but it only has two tests listed.
-If you want a full schedule you can delete this file and create a full schdule as follows.
+If you want a full schedule you can delete this file and create a full schedule as follows.

 Import the Invoke-AtomicRunner script, and call the Get-NewSchedule function.